osg-htc/docs/docs/security/host-certs.md

 root@host # chmod 400 /etc/grid-security/hostkey.pem
 ```

-### Requesting and Installing a Service Certificate
+### Requesting and installing a service certificate

-#### Requesting a Service Certificate
+#### Requesting service certificates

-You can use the same **osg-gridadmin-cert-request** command to
+To request a service certificate, use the same **osg-gridadmin-cert-request**
-request and service certificates just like any host certificate.
-Just use
-service/hostname for the -H parameter.
+that is used to request host certificates but prepend `<service>/` to the
+requested hostname:

 ``` console
 user@host $ osg-gridadmin-cert-request -H http/host.opensciencegrid.org
 ```

+!!! note
+    All methods for [requesting host certificates](#requesting-host-certificates) can also be used to request service certificates

-#### Installing the Service Certificate
+#### Installing service certificates

-The **Service Certificate** should be installed under a subdirectory in
+**Service certificates** should be installed under a sub-directory in
-**/etc/grid-security** indicating the name of the service.
-The next step will
+`/etc/grid-security/` indicating the name of the service.
+For example, the
-install the service certificate in the default location
+service certificate for an Apache httpd service should be installed in
-**/etc/grid-security/http**:
+`/etc/grid-security/http`:

 ``` console
 root@host # cp ./http-host.opensciencegrid.org.pem /etc/grid-security/http/httpcert.pem